alaghmani123/project2-prayer-times/README.md

 <<<<<<instructions
 Prayer Times is an application built for Muslims who live in non-Islamic countries and cannot hear adhan (or azan) - the call to prayer - 5 times a day.
 The Prayer Times API is in JSON formats and allows users to stream the prayer announcement Adhan five times a day.
 Endpoints support prayer times calendar, geolocation information, and current time-stamp.

 <<<<<<Background info
-im a practicing muslim and im very intersted in my religious background. before even starting this project i wanted to do something related to my background
+im a practicing muslim and im very intersted in my religious background. before even starting this project i wanted to do something related to my background. so i created the Prayer Time for my community.